High School & Advanced High School Field Schools

 Is This Program Right for Me?: If you are a hardworking individual interested in archeology, who doesn’t mind physical work during the summer, who loves getting dirty, and who enjoys being outdoors, you’ll enjoy our program.

-Upon receipt, we will send you a confirmation letter and information packet.
+Upon receipt, we will send you a confirmation by email, a packet of additional information, and instructions for payment.
+Either full payment or a 30% deposit will secure your spot in the program.
 Scholarship applicants should not send a deposit with their registration forms.

 High School & College Credit Options for High School & Advanced High School Field Schools